Ghost and tachyon free Weyl gauge theories: a systematic approach

 \section{Introduction}

 In recent papers \cite{Lin2019a,Lin2020}, we presented a systematic method for identifying the ghost-and-tachyon-free critical cases of parity-preserving gauge theories of gravity, and applied it to parity-preserving Poincar\'e gauge theory (PGT$^+$).
 We found 450 critical cases (which possess additional gauge invariances) that are free of ghosts and tachyons.
-Moreover, from a subset of these cases for which there are no terms in the gauge-fixed Lagrangian that mix different fields, we identified 58 cases that are also power-counting renormalizable (PCR).
-We also analysed the simpler cases of PGT$^+$ with vanishing torsion and curvature, respectively, which are not merely special cases of the full PGT$^+$ Lagrangian, because additional constraints are placed not only on Lagrangian coefficients, but also on the fields.
+We also considered the superficial renormalizability by power counting of a subset of these unitary theories for which there are no terms in the gauge-fixed Lagrangian that mix different fields.
+While not stated explicitly in \cite{Lin2020}, 4 of the theories in that paper (cases 9, 10, 11 and 13, which have only massless modes) satisfy the original criterion used by Sezgin in \cite{Sezgin1980} to be power counting renormalizable (PCR).
+Moreover, we found a further 54 theories that satisfy a less restrictive criterion, which in addition permits the presence of modes that are non-propagating at large momenta (for which the propagator decays no faster than $\sim k^0$), since these should then completely decouple from the rest of the theory; this is termed `the alternative PCR criterion' in \cite{Lin2020}, but here (and henceforth) we shall instead refer to as `propagating power counting renormalizable' (PPCR) to avoid confusion with the well-established notion in the literature of PCR.
+The relationship between these two approaches is discussed at length in \cite{Lin2020}, and also briefly in Section~\ref{sec:PCR} below.
+In \cite{Lin2020}, we also analyzed the simpler cases of PGT$^+$ with vanishing torsion and curvature, respectively, which are not merely special cases of the full PGT$^+$ Lagrangian, because additional constraints are placed not only on Lagrangian coefficients, but also on the fields.